-Operating Expenses (OpEx) is the day-to-day cost that’s needed to keep the company running.
-This includes the human resources, environment and space for servers, Operating Systems, funds allocated for R&D, inventory costs, etc. By moving an application or its infra on cloud, this OpEx cost can be reduced significantly as the entire infrastructure would be managed by the cloud service provider (AWS).
+Operating Expenses (OpEx) is the day-to-day cost that is needed to keep the company running.
+This includes the human resources, environment, and space for servers, Operating Systems, funds allocated for R&D, inventory costs, etc. By moving an application or its infra to the cloud, this OpEx cost can be reduced significantly as the entire infrastructure would be managed by the cloud service provider (AWS).

 Cloud infrastructure ensures that applications have 99.999% uptime and that businesses don’t have to pay an overhead cost to keep the infra up and running all the time.
 Your business has the option to choose from hundreds of resources available and there is no hassle in managing it.

 Suppose, you have an eCommerce application that usually receives decent traffic.
 During the sale, the traffic shoots up and thus to tackle with the scenario, you scale up the infrastructure.
 While this upfront capacity planning might help to deal with help traffic scenarios, it leads to resource wastage when the sale is off.
 Just image, your business is paying for an infra that’s not even used.

 When your business moves from on-premise to cloud, this part of upfront capacity planning is handled by the cloud service provider (AWS).
 With its scheduling and auto-scaling services, businesses can stay carefree about reducing or expanding the resources and only pay for utilized resources.

 Pay-as-you-Go models or PAYG cloud computing works like our utility bills, i.e. you will be charged only for the resources utilized.
 One of the highlighting advantages of PAYG models is there are no wasted resources.
 This is because your business only pays for services procured rather than provisioning for a certain amount of resources that may or may not get used.